mesosphere/dcos-docs-site/pages/services/edge-lb/1.0/installing/index.md

 - `stub-universe-edgelb.json`
 - `stub-universe-edgelb-pool.json`

-To add the json definitions to the universe, use the `add-stub-universe.sh` script.
+4. To add the json definitions to the universe, use the `add-stub-universe.sh` script.
 Each run of the `add-stub-universe.sh` script will process the json file, generate the necessary json and mustache files, and add them to `stub-repo/packages/<X>/<packagename>`.

-4. Once all of your stub universe packages have been added into `stub-repo`, you can merge them into the primary `universe/repo/packages` and specify them in any of the standard local universe scripts.

 ```bash
 bash add-stub-universe.sh -j stub-universe-edgelb.json